ShreeHarish/DeCaptcha/README.md

 # The Dataset

-The dataset was provided as a part of assignment for the course CS771 at Indian Institute of Technology, Kanpur, during Summer Term 2022.
+The dataset was provided as a part of assignment for the course CS771 at the Indian Institute of Technology, Kanpur, during Summer Term 2022.

 The dataset consists of 2000 synthetically generated images with 4 hex characters in each.